esridc/arcgis-opendata.rb/README.md

 ### Learn how the parameters turn into request urls

-If you're curious about how urls are turned into API calls there are public methods that return the urls that would be created based on the parameters you pass in.
-I'm a fan of not completely abstracting the underlying API, and I also like urls a lot so we have these methods to allow developers to learn how urls are constructed.
+If you're curious about how the parameters you pass to `dataset_list` and `dataset_show` are turned into API calls there are public methods that return the urls that would be sent based on the parameters you pass in.
+I'm a fan of not completely obscuring the underlying web API so thera are some built-in public methods to learn how the urls work

 ```ruby
 client = Opendata.new('https://opendata.arcgis.com')